straz/pas/pubs/searchsecurity/art-of-budgeting-p3.md

 Stay tuned for another installment of budget survival guidelines over the next month when I will show how to apply the calculation of Knowledge Capital / Employee indicator for explaining information security risks.

-To read my previous Art of Budgeting articles, please click here.
+To read my previous Art of Budgeting articles, please click [here](art-of-budgeting-p2.html).

-About the author:
+> About the author:

-Paul A. Strassmann (paul@strassmann.com) services as the chief information systems executive started in 1957.
-Since his "retirement" in 1993 he has continued engagements in matters related to information security.
+> Paul A. Strassmann (paul@strassmann.com)'s services as the chief
+> information systems executive started in 1957.
+Since his "retirement"
+> in 1993 he has continued engagements in matters related to information
+> security.